 The power of hugs cannot be underestimated.
 Dr. Natalie Epton, Specialist Pediatrician and Neonatologist, explains, “Hugging your baby has numerous benefits, including better-regulated breathing and heart rate, temperature and blood sugar levels, as well as initiating breastfeeding earlier and sustaining it for longer.
 Studies on premature babies show that the practice of ‘kangaroo care’ (cuddling the baby skin-on-skin) improves weight gain, reduces breathing complications, and is associated with earlier hospital discharge.”
 So next time your teenager asks why you always have to hug them, tell them you are doing it for their health!

 3. Hugs help them feel better

-It's hard to stop everything and give your child a good hug when they are "loosing it" or when you are frustrated with them - but it might be good to call a "hug -out" instead of a "time- out."
+It's hard to stop everything and give your child a good hug when they are "losing it" or when you are frustrated with them - but it might be good to call to "hug-out" instead of a "time- out."